Functional Integral Approach to $C^*$-algebraic Quantum Mechanics II: Symplectic Quantum Mechanics: Introduction

-We first give a brief motivation regarding our guess for $G_\lambda$.
-Begin with the simple idea that dynamical interactions can be modeled by correlations among a set of `constituents'\footnote{By `constituents' we mean excitations of a quantum system that are (quasi)stationary in time during an evolution.}.
-Consider a physical quantum system composed of $N$ constituents.
-At a purely formal level, an analysis of the correlations representing interactions among $N$ constituents leads to the identification of $U(N)$ as an organizing group.
-Under various circumstances, certain correlations will dominate others, and this will induce sub-organizations in $U(N)$ referred to as subduction.
+We first give a brief motivation regarding our guess for $G_\Lambda$.
+Begin with the simple idea that dynamical interactions can be modeled by correlations among a set of `constituents'.\footnote{By `constituents' we mean excitations of a quantum system that are (quasi)stationary in time during an evolution.} Consider a physical quantum system composed of $N$ such constituents.
+At a purely formal level, the correlations representing interactions among $N$ constituents leads to the identification of $U(N)$ as a maximal organizing group.
+Under various \emph{dynamical} circumstances, certain correlations will dominate others, and this will induce sub-organizations in $U(N)$ referred to as subduction.
 Evidently this subduction will continue to be driven by dynamics until some (quasi)equilibrium organizing group, which we will call the dynamical group, is achieved that describes the system correlations.
-A few moments reflection on the subduction of $U(N)$ into its relevant subgroup chains (along with some liberal hand-waving) leads to just two parent groups that seem to be viable candidates for a quantum dynamical group --- $Sp\,(2n,\R)$ and $SO(2n +1,\R)$ --- depending on odd or even permutation symmetry.
-Presumably, parameter $n$ represents surviving constituents (degrees of freedom) that encode the correlations between the original $N$ constituents.
+A few moments reflection on the subduction of $U(N)$ into its relevant subgroup chains that incorporate observed spin properties of space-time systems (along with some liberal hand-waving) leads to just two parent groups that seem to be viable candidates for a quantum dynamical group --- $Sp\,(8,\R)$ and $SO(9,\R)$ --- depending on odd or even permutation symmetry.
+These just happen to be Langlands dual.

-Although it is likely that $SO(2n,\R)$, $SO(2n+1,\R)$ and $Sp\,(2n,\R)$ are viable dynamical groups for some interesting physical systems (especially for $n<4$), it is our contention that $Sp\,(8,\R)$ and $SO(9,\R)$ are the most relevant for the majority of physical observation at typical terrestrial energy densities.
-Our hand-waving motivation aside, we therefore \emph{postulate} that $Sp\,(8,\R)$ and $SO(9,\R)$ are dynamical groups that govern (some) quantum systems.\footnote{Because of the close connection between $Sp\,(8,\R)$ and $SO(9,\R)$, it is tempting to bring them together under $OSp\,(9,8)$ to incorporate supersymmetry.
-However, our hunch is that $OSp\,(9,8)$ is rather like an unstable point in a hypothetical space of dynamical groups, and that observable systems only pass through $OSp\,(9,8)$ under certain evolutions that change the orthogonal/symplectic probabilistic character of the system correlations.}
+Although it is likely that $SO(2n+1,\R)$ and $Sp\,(2n,\R)$ are viable dynamical groups as well for some interesting physical systems (especially for $n<4$), it is our contention that $Sp\,(8,\R)$ and $SO(9,\R)$ are the most relevant for the majority of physical observation at typical terrestrial energy densities.
+Our hand-waving motivation aside, we therefore \emph{postulate} that $Sp\,(8,\R)$ and $SO(9,\R)$ are dynamical groups that govern (some interesting) quantum systems.\footnote{Because of the close connection between $Sp\,(8,\R)$ and $SO(9,\R)$, it is tempting to bring them together under $OSp\,(9|8)$ to incorporate supersymmetry.
+However, our hunch is that $OSp\,(9|8)$ is rather like a dual correlation/scattering description of an observable system, and the usual notion of supersymmetric states is not realized in nature.}